g00fy88/Poof/README.md

     }
 }
 ```
 An entity input writes something into the data-floor.
 In this example the property "mail" of the data-floor is updated with the given value.
-To read this value, we us sub-classes, that get the entity object into their ctors.
+To read this value, we use sub-classes, that get the entity object into their ctors.
 The usage should always look like this:
 ```csharp
 // write email value:
 new UserOf(mem, userId).Update(